Consulting and AnalysisLogistics

 Systems thinking facilitates systems performance, ergo system modelling should evidence systems thinking.
 We can depict this using a verbal logic model/system model.
 System modelling is recommended for identifying efficiency constraints in business processes,

-In this case, the FNS logistics process is the business process of interest. in operations flows, and in supply chain configurations.
+In this case, the FNS logistics process is the business process of interest.
+In operations flows, and in supply chain configurations, modelling leads intuitively to analysis.
 Using the UML protocol (and some non-protocol callouts for extra clarity), the figure below reveals the constituent operations inside the three-phase logistics flow and thereby highlights points of potential delay and decision.

 This depiction of the system reveals that many DC operations are manual.
 Therefore, order failures not attributable to outbound logistics are likely attributable to manual operations inside the DC.